GD-RE/GD-Decomp-Deploy/README.md

 # How to Use

-You will need python 3.8 or higher and an msvc compiler for compiling PyBroma (another external python library that I made)
+You will need python 3.8 or higher and an msvc compiler (or a GCC Compiler if your using Linux) for compiling PyBroma (another external python library that I made)

 ```
 pip install -r reqiurements.txt